RuvenB/ruvenb.github.io/_posts/2021-12-12-content-from-css-lessons-learned.md

 Tested with Edge 96.0.1054.43 (Linewrapping sometimes out of place) and Firefox Nightly 97.0a1.

 ## Creating of String
 I simply let Javascript write the content.
+Function for padding from an [answer an Stackoverflow by Christian C. Salvadó](https://stackoverflow.com/a/2998874)

 {% highlight javascript %}
 const zeroPad = (num, places) => String(num).padStart(places, '0');